Kentucky Divorce Procedures

 • In case of the previous point, the Petitioner may substitute the address of the party and any minor children by the attorney’s address

 The service may be done by certified mail or special bailiff or sheriff.
-As per the statutes, the Respondent is allocated 20 days from the date of service to file a Response (also called as Answer).
-The intention of providing these 20 days is that the Respondent gets a chance to utilize the services of a lawyer regarding this issue.
+As per the statutes, the Respondent is allocated twenty days from the date of service to file a Response (also called as Answer), where the intention is to provide the Respondent with an opportunity to utilize the services of a lawyer regarding this issue.

 Hearing

 KRS 403.735 is dedicated to Hearing.
-The court reviews the Petition and schedules a date, time and location for a hearing, if the allegations mentioned in the Petition fail to hint an imminent peril of abuse and / or domestic violence.
+The court reviews the Petition and schedules a date, time, and location for a hearing, if the allegations mentioned in the Petition fail to quote an imminent peril of abuse and/or domestic violence.
 After scheduling the hearing, the court issues a Summons for the adverse party.

 Some rules of Divorce Procedure effective from 12th July 2006